danielbloy/pico-interactive/README.md

 be used in a range of educational and personal settings.
 See the end of this readme for more information about the license.

+## Immediate TODOs

+* [ ] Update CircuitPython library bundle
+* [ ] Complete testing on CircuitPython 9.2.x now boards have arrived
+* [ ] Move and update existing `hardware` section to Halloween repo based on actual hardware boards used.
+* [ ] Replace `hardware` section with examples for each supported commercial board
+* [ ] Setup full hardware test cycle for Pi Zero 2 and Pi boards

 ## List of functionality

 * [x] Add generic task runner that handles both completion and exceptions and support restarts.